kunstek47/oauth/README.md

 # Oauth project
-Implementation of oauth and oauth2 authorization and authentication service for Security of information systems project at Faculty of organization and informatics.
+Implementation of oauth and oauth2 authorization and authentication service for Security of information systems project at Faculty of organisation and informatics.

 ## To run project: